FarmBot/farmbot-arduino-firmware/README.md

 farmbot-arduino-controller
 ==========================
-This software is responsible for receiving G-Codes from the Raspberry Pi, execute them and report back the results.
+This software is responsible for receiving G-Codes from the Raspberry Pi, executing them, and reporting back the results.

 Technicals
 ==========================